mymatsubara/cheatsheet-js/src/cheatsheet/en/object.md

 console.log("Is over 18?", person.isOver18());
 ```

-For more informations check the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/new).
+For more information check out the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/new).